fcarlone/liri-node-app/README.md

 # Liri Node Application

 ## Liri is a clone of Apple’s Siri virtual assistant.
-Enter a command in your terminal, and Liri will return the results of you search.
+Enter a command in your terminal and Liri will return the results of your search.

 Use Liri to search the following topics: